A-Gurbaz/personal-site-v5/content/posts/2021-10-11---The-Chronicles-of-Polishapp.md

   - "Marketing"
   - "Product Management"
   - "Polishapp"
-description: "An ongoing log of the Polishapp journey."
+description: "Polish is one of the most exciting things I've built.
+This post is a live journal where I'll be logging key milestones and learnings."
 socialImage: "/media/polishapp.png"
 ---